Understanding HMAC

 Outer Hash Computation

-- The inner hash result is concatenated with the key XORed with
+- Concatenate the inner hash result with the key XORed with

 H((key ⊕ opad) || inner_hash).

-- The inner hash result is concatenated with the key XORed with
+- Concatenate the inner hash result with the key XORed with

 Note: The